 - 10 pc pack

 Celluloid is the material that many players prefer and most sounds like real tortoise shell.
 Picks made from this material have warm tone and respond well.
-We think it is one of our best sounding materials.
+We think it is one of the best sounding materials.

 D’Andrea Pro Plec Rounded Triangle Picks